Distributed deployment

 Raft

-Qdrant is using the Raft consensus protocol to maintain consistency regarding the cluster topology and the collections structure.
+Qdrant uses the Raft consensus protocol to maintain consistency regarding the cluster topology and the collections structure.

-Operation with points, on the other hand, are not going through the consensus infrastructure.
+Operations on points, on the other hand, do not go through the consensus infrastructure.
 Qdrant is not intended to have strong transaction guarantees, which allows it to perform point operations with low overhead.
 In practice, it means that Qdrant does not guarantee atomic distributed updates but allows you to wait until the operation is complete to see the results of your writes.

-Collection operations, on the contrary, are part of the consensus which guarantees that all operations are durable and eventually executed by all nodes.
-In practice it means that a majority of node agree on what operations should be applied before the service will perform them.
+Operations on collections, on the contrary, are part of the consensus which guarantees that all operations are durable and eventually executed by all nodes.
+In practice it means that a majority of nodes agree on what operations should be applied before the service will perform them.

 Practically, it means that if the cluster is in a transition state - either electing a new leader after a failure or starting up, the collection update operations will be denied.